sequentech/frestq/README.md

 frestq implements a federated rest task queue.
 It allows the orchestration of tasks with different peers with no central coordination authority.

-It's developed in python with flask and sqlalchemy.
+It's developed in python3 with flask and sqlalchemy.
 It uses REST Message Queuing Protocol (RESTQP) for communication of tasks and updates between any two peers.

 Installation